captainjono/rxns/strangleAMonolith.md

         }
 ```

 your future state in a pure event source model would look like this.
-Dont worry about the lock here, thats just to serilise access to the aggregate which can be stored locally immediately with your user getting a response in > 10ms, then you can [lazily persist that to a cloud db with a `sharding queue processor` or push it into a [read model such as a legacy db with a db view processor pattern](ViewProcessors.md)
+It uses an `ITenantModelRepository<>` to store the aggregate with an [ITapeArray](playback.md) and return a response in `< 10ms`, with a side-effect event generated which could be utimately used with a `AzurePushClient` to [send notifications to users](rxnInAzure.md), or could be [lazily persist that to a cloud db with a `sharding queue processor` or fan it out via a [RxnManager](buildingblocks.md)] backed by a [AzureQueueBackingChannel](rxnInAzure.md) to power cloud functions that could update a [read model such as a legacy db with a db view processor pattern](ViewProcessors.md)

 ```c#
         public IObservable<DomainCommandResult<bool>> Handle(RevokeDocumentAccessForIndividualCmd cmd)